 This post was originally written on September 14th, 2015 because the message is timeless I’ve decided to run it again in the hopes that one caregiver might be considered as you go about your day.
 I hope you enjoy this piece and remember a caregiver in your life!

 I’ve written a lot about Alzheimer’s disease and being a caregiver to someone who suffers from its incurable grasp, but there are thousands of unpaid family caregivers out there who are struggling through life every single day in and day out.

-They are trying desperately to navigate full-time jobs, kids, parents, grandchildren, the government, the healthcare system, insurance rules and regulations it can oftentimes become so overwhelming.
+They are trying desperately to navigate full-time jobs, kids, parents, grandchildren, the government, the healthcare system, insurance rules, and regulations it can oftentimes become so overwhelming.

 Through reading, I have learned just how much depression is running rampant among this country’s caregivers, who are mostly women.
-I can also say first hand that its far-reaching tentacles can slither into all areas of your life when you least expect it.
+I can also say firsthand that its far-reaching tentacles can slither into all areas of your life when you least expect it.

-The statistics are staggering and it’s only going to get worse as our Alzheimer’s population is expected to double over the next 20 years that means depression will become even more widespread.
+The statistics are staggering and it’s only going to get worse as our Alzheimer’s population is expected to double over the next 20 years which means depression will become even more widespread.

 Living this life day after day is definitely not for the weak.
 The strength and fortitude that you must procure on a daily basis are unimaginable to most people.

 Thursday, Sept.
-10th was National Suicide Prevention day.
+10th is National Suicide Prevention day.
 I’ve decided to dedicate the month of September to “caregiver depression“.
 Stay tuned over the next couple of weeks for some terrifying statistics and some great tips for avoiding it.

 In the meantime, if you have someone in your family who is a caregiver, a friend who is struggling while taking care of an aging parent, or even if you yourself are the one that fights to get through each and every day.
 Take a moment, take an hour, or maybe even a day to think about this person in your life and do something special for them today.
 You will both be happy you did.

 …become chores that can put terror into the hearts of even the toughest of caregivers.
 The thought of heading out the door for anything becomes a horror that we begin to avoid at all costs.

-Until we can’t see a life any different from the same one we lived yesterday and the day before and so on and so on.
+Until we can’t see life any different from the same one we lived yesterday and the day before and so on and so on.

 According to the World’s Alzheimer’s Association, there are: